rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 `systemctl daemon-reload`

-# Lsyncd Configuration
+# lsycnd Configuration

-Whichever method you choose to do the install, you will need a configuration file, /etc/lsyncd.conf.
-The next section deals with building a simple configuration file and testing it.
+Whichever method you choose for installing lsyncd, you will need a configuration file: */etc/lsyncd.conf*.
+The next section will tell you how to build a simple configuration file, and test it.

 ## Sample Configuration For Testing

-Here's an example of a simple configuration file that synchronizes /home to another machine.
-Our target machine is going to be 192.168.1.40 here:
+Here's an example of a simple configuration file that synchronizes */home* to another machine.
+Our target machine is going to be a local IP address: *192.168.1.40*

 ```
   settings {